-Now that you understand why individuals with mixed cerebral palsy experience conditions associated with multiple types of CP, let’s take a close look at the major differences between the 3 types of CP that may be present in an individual with mixed CP.
+Now that you understand why individuals have mixed cerebral palsy, let’s take a close look at the major differences between the 3 types of CP that may be present in an individual with mixed CP.

 Symptoms of Mixed Cerebral Palsy

 There are three primary types of cerebral palsy: spastic, dyskinetic, and ataxic.
 Individuals with mixed cerebral palsy demonstrate conditions associated with at least 2 of them.
 The most prevalent combination is spastic-dyskinetic.

 Below, we’ll discuss the defining characteristics of each type of cerebral palsy.